solitics/solitics-package/README.md

 For the authentication to work properly, make sure you first follow the setup process as described in the JFrog "set me up" panel.

 * ### Keychain Authentication

+**Please note: This step is no longer needed as the security policy has changed.**

 For authentication with the private JFrog Swift Registry, you need to set up an internet password in your keychain.
 Follow these steps:

 1. Open Keychain Access on your macOS.